Adriatic Sea Currents Explained: Is the Adriatic Sea Tidal?

 Sea level changes affect the strength of the sea current, known as the tidal coefficient.
 This coefficient is determined by the speed and strength of the current, which in turn is influenced by the difference between high and low tide.
 During high tides, the sea level rises or falls at varying speeds.
 The tidal range varies by 1/12 during the first and last hours, 2/12 during the second and fifth hours, and 3/12 during the two central hours.
 As a result, the current is at its strongest during the third and fourth hours of high or low tide.

-The tidal coefficients in our region of the Adriatic Sea are relatively small, ranging from 0 to 100.
+Although relatively modest, the Adriatic Sea is tidal, with coefficients in this region ranging from 0 to 100.
 In the southern part of the region, the difference in tidal height rarely exceeds 40 centimetres.
 However, during a strong storm, the tide can rise significantly in some narrow channels and bays.
 This phenomenon is typical of the large and deep bays in the southern Adriatic.
 Although sea currents can be challenging to detect in the Adriatic, they can be felt while manoeuvring a boat in harbours or near river mouths.
 The speed of the currents varies depending on the area and season, with an average speed of approximately 0.5 knots.
 However, it is essential to be aware that sometimes, they can reach a speed of up to 4 knots.

 Long-term sea level measurements show that the average everyday tidal range along the eastern Adriatic coast is 22 cm at Dubrovnik, 23 cm at Split, 25 cm at Zadar, 30 cm at Bakar, and 47 cm at Rovinj.